nescobar/nescobar.github.io/_posts/2018-10-7-Tennis-Visualization.md

 ![Scatter Plot]({{ site.baseurl }}/images/2018-10-7-Tennis-Visualization/2_scatter_plot.png "Scatter plot of Winners' Rankings")

+We see slight differences between Grand Slams winners' rankings.
+In the US Open, rankings are more dispersed, meaning that more players with lower rankings were able to win the tournament.
+Also, looking at the size of the bubbles, losers had also lower rankings.

 #### Distribution of aces by surface type

 Box plots are also useful to understand distributions by looking at what are called the __five number summary__: minimum, first quartile, median, third quartile and maximum.
-In the plot below I compare the distribution of aces in each surface type.
-We can see, for example, that the median and maximum number of aces is much higher in grass than in clay.

 ```python
 tennis_df_h = tennis_df[~np.isnan(tennis_df['w_ace']) & (tennis_df['tourney_level'].isin(['G','M'])) ].copy()